brucewayneoptimusprime/AI-Powered-Interior-Visualization-Toolkit/README.md

 ## Overview

-This repository contains a modular pipeline for inserting rug designs into indoor images while respecting scene geometry, photometry, and depth ordering.
-The system is organized so each stage can be improved independently (e.g., replace segmentation, swap blending method) without breaking the rest of the pipeline.
+This repository provides a complete pipeline for inserting rug designs into interior photographs with realism.
+The challenge of rug compositing is not simply pasting an image; it requires respecting geometry, lighting, and scene context.
+Each stage of the pipeline is modular so components (segmentation, blending, lighting) can be swapped or improved independently.

 <p align="center">
   <img src="Input_Images/LivingRoom1.jpeg" width="32%" alt="Room input">